Global Safety and Security Specialist

 Right To Play is headquartered in Toronto, Canada and has operations in North America, Europe, the Middle East, Africa and Asia.
 View our Impact Profile

-We play to develop critical life skills in children which support their physical, intellectual and social development and drive quality education, child protection, peaceful communities, gender equality and health and well-being.
+We play for change in 5 key areas: quality education, child protection, peaceful communities, gender equality and health and well-being.

 47% are girls